conductor-oss/conductor/client/gogrpc/README.md

 At the moment, the generation of the go client is manual.
 In order to generate the Go gRPC client, run:
 ```
-make generateClient
+make proto
 ```
-This should create a folder under `<PROJECT_ROOT>/client/gogrpc/generated`.
-If there are changes on your proto files, you will probably need to review these changes under `generated` and commit them.
+This should update the folder `client/gogrpc/conductor` if any changes.